 It was hoped that the applicability of this Act to Indian land would be upheld if it were determined to be a statute of limitations and not an extinguishment statute.
-However, the Mobbs decision ended this possibility.
+However, the Mobbs decision52 ended this possibility by declaring the Act to be an extinguishment statute.